May I see my room before I move in?

 Room changes may be requested after the second full week of each semester.
 The room change process is designed to allow students the opportunty to mediate with their roommate(s) in a respectful, positive manner.
 Since room changes are time consuming and since any change impacts many people, a room change may not be made without consulting all affected persons.

-Linfield College is a residential campus and requires all students to live in college housing, unless the student meets one of the following criteria to live off campus; 4th year college attendance (minimum), 21 years of age prior to the start of the academic year, living with parent(s) or guardian(s) in primary residence within 20 miles of the McMinnville campus, married or in a registered domestic partnership or has a qualifying dependent(s) living with them in their home.
+Linfield University is a residential campus and requires all students to live in college housing, unless the student meets one of the following criteria to live off campus; 4th year college attendance (minimum), 21 years of age prior to the start of the academic year, living with parent(s) or guardian(s) in primary residence within 20 miles of the McMinnville campus, married or in a registered domestic partnership or has a qualifying dependent(s) living with them in their home.

 If you have need a housing accommodation, please contact Student Affairs in Melrose Hall 110.
 Housing accommodations will be made with a recommendation letter from one of the following: